-• Of course, stock markets are often condemned as unsafe or immoral for individuals—but only while confirming an “ultra naïve denialism” regarding the global effects of stock markets.
-The net message is not that stock markets are a primary enemy to human survival—but just another personal choice akin to gambling and smoking.
+• Of course, stock markets are often condemned as unsafe or immoral—but only while confirming an “ultra naïve denialism” regarding the global effects.
+The net message is that stock markets are just another personal choice akin to gambling and smoking.
+Not that stock markets are like dictatorships—an anachronistic impediment to the future of humanity.
 Therefore—far from implying that it is important to reduce stock markets—the clear implication is the exact opposite.
 The wars, job losses and political extremism triggered by stock market crashes—the loss of life savings due to inflation—the loss of the environment due to overpopulation.
 All these are somehow ignored—or assumed not to be related to stock markets—or assumed not to affect anyone who does not buy stocks.
 As discussed in section 4 below, this naïvely denies the obvious facts.
 There is no “choice” of being unaffected by stock markets.

 • Most unfortunately, a leading exemplar of “ultra naïve denialism” about stock markets may also be a leading advocate of sustainability: the Club of Rome.
 As discussed in the documentary, Hooked on Growth—one of the most influential voices for sustainability is the 1972 study, The Limits to Growth.
 The Club of Rome, which commissioned the study, consequently issues periodic reports, generally including warnings against growth-reliance.
 Presumably, the Club of Rome must know that stock markets require growth-reliance?
 Nonetheless, there seems to have been no clear priority for curtailing stock markets.
 Instead, their major report of 1991, The First Global Revolution, primarily concludes: “All these dangers are caused by human intervention in natural processes, and it is only through changed attitudes and behavior that they can be overcome.
 The real enemy then is humanity itself.”

 Of course, changes in attitude and behavior are needed.
 However, a higher priority is the freedom to change.
 Otherwise, this becomes a classic example of blaming the victim.
 Attitude and behavior can make no difference when chained to the floor.
 So long as the economy is chained to stock markets, the only directions open to humanity are growth or collapse.